peut la fleur

 i cut and curved the fateners to resemble the sructure of the flower and to ensure sound holes are not too greatly obstructed.

-the base itself is made, once again, from steel. it is a good, heavy chunk which i turned into a more elegant shape on the lathe. although i thought i'd get away with a small, heavy foot to hold it upright, when i started 'playing' the device i realised it was too unstable. this was a worry for me as i didn't want to add a stand that would take visual emphasis from the can/flowers.
+i twisted wire around the base to give it strength and epoxied it all together. this meant i was able to twist each stem from side to side inside the epoxy and wire mold and could even pull a stem out if i feel the need.the base itself is made, once again, from steel. it is a good, heavy chunk which i turned into a more elegant shape on the lathe. although i thought i'd get away with a small, heavy foot to hold it upright, when i started 'playing' the device i realised it was too unstable. this was a worry for me as i didn't want to add a stand that would take visual emphasis from the can/flowers.

 i taped up uneven coloured portions of the cans then sprayed the device with black spray paint. i did this to accentuate the idea of cans as flowers and, by extension, a naturalish reincarnation for these pieces of reformed trash.